aimms/function-reference/algorithmic-capabilities/the-gmp-library/gmp_instance-procedures-and-functions/gmp_instance_setcallbackcandidate.rst

 The procedure :aimms:func:`GMP::Instance::SetCallbackCandidate` installs a callback procedure that is called every time an incumbent solution is found during the solution process of a MIP model.
-By using the procedure ``GMP::SolverSession::RejectIncumbent`` the incumbent solution can be rejected.
-If ``GMP::SolverSession::RejectIncumbent`` is not called inside the ``CallbackCandidate`` callback procedure then the incumbent solution will be accepted and replace the best incumbent solution found by so far.
+By using the procedure :aimms:func:`GMP::SolverSession::RejectIncumbent` the incumbent solution can be rejected.
+If :aimms:func:`GMP::SolverSession::RejectIncumbent` is not called inside the ``CallbackCandidate`` callback procedure then the incumbent solution will be accepted and replace the best incumbent solution found by so far.